Healthy Homes Assessment Vogeltown

 What We Do

-As building inspectors, we take on all issues that come with specialist house Inspections.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the aspects of expert home Inspections.
+We are there to ensure that you make the correct choice when it comes to buying your next home.

-We are serious about your investment We will conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of buying or owning a home.
+We are serious about your investment, and undertake detailed examinations to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the enjoyable aspects of buying or owning the house.

-We specialise in a range of solutions to make sure that you are completely aware of the state of any property you might be thinking of buying or selling along with other services.
+We offer a wide range of solutions to ensure that you are fully informed about the condition of any property you may be considering buying or selling as well as additional services.

-We have a systematic method of conducting your house inspection as well as the latest technology in software with digital photos embedded into the document, you are able to actually see any issues that may be identified.
-Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to inspecting your property and the latest in technology for software which includes digital photos in your report, you can actually see any issues identified.
+Because of our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports